aolarchive/WebRTCIEPlugin/ReadMe.txt

 This project uses WebRTC's version of sample application named peerconnection to build a video chat plugin for IE.
-Since the publication of this project, WebRTC has gone tremendous development.
+Since the publication of this project, WebRTC has gone through tremendous development.
 Developers who are interested are welcome to update this project with the latest of WebRTC and libjingle.

 ========================================================================